a-r-c-experts/core-value-integration/README.md

 # Core-Value Widget - how to integrate

-**Project by ETH Zürich, Professur für Architektur und Bauprozess**
+**This project was originally developed at ETH Zürich, Professur für Architektur und Bauprozess.
+It is now maintained and further developed by a r c experts.**

 This repository holds basic examples on how to embed the core-value as a widget/iframe into a client system.
 An API-Key from core-value is required.